demoS11/game-of-three/README.md

 Some potential areas for improvement in this application include:

+- Adding unit and integration test with Jest.
 - Adding more error handling and input validation to ensure that the application is robust and secure.
 - Implementing a better game logic that provides a more challenging and engaging experience for players.
 - Adding a user interface that is more polished and visually appealing, to improve the overall user experience.